 Young children are commonly exposed to lead by swallowing it.
-Lead dust clings to hands, toys and other objects that children put in their mouths.
+Lead dust clings to hands, toys and other objects that children put in their mouth.
 Children may eat, chew or suck on lead-painted objects such as windowsills, toys or furniture.

 Unsafe work practices that disturb lead-based paint will create lead hazards (see Section 2.2.28).
 Creation of lead hazards in any kind of building or structure will result in compliance and enforcement proceedings and may cause a lead cleanup project that will require you to hire a Vermont-licensed lead abatement contractor.

 Do you need financial or technical help?
 The Vermont Housing & Conservation Board’s Lead-Based Paint Program offers help to homeowners and landlords (based on income) to lower the risk of lead poisoning from lead-based paint hazards.
 Call 802-828-5064 or 800-290-0527 or email email@example.com.
 If you live in Burlington or Winooski, the Burlington Lead Program has similar help available.
 Call 802-865-LEAD (5323).

 Swallowing lead dust that is on hands, toys or other objects is the most common way that children are exposed to lead.
 Keeping your home free of lead dust can help prevent lead poisoning.